 In the turkey recipe, it calls for stuffing, but we know that stuffing is one of the most carb-heavy moments of the day.
 Thankfully, there are many grain-free options like this gluten-free Best Paleo Stuffing.
-It combines onions, celery, apples, dates, almond flour, to make a grain-free alternative that has a similar texture to the traditional version and a whole lot of flavor.
+It combines onions, celery, apples, dates, and almond flour, to make a grain-free alternative that has a similar texture to the traditional version and a whole lot of flavor.
 Get the recipe.

 Then, mac ‘n’ cheese isn’t just a standard, it is non-negotiable.
 That is until I tried this recipe and realized that I am mostly obsessed with baked cheese and could always live without the bloated feeling of eating too much pasta.
 The genius behind this recipe is roasting the cauliflower first so that it is nice and crispy under the melted and crispy cheese.
 Also, who doesn’t like a recipe that tells you to add bacon?
 Get the recipe.